kamicrafted/blog/src/blog/191030-DropCTRL.md

 ## Using the Drop QMK Configurator

-Next, we'll need to go to the web [Configurator](https://drop.com/mechanical-keyboards/configurator/preset/ctrl--default) and select Default CTRL toi get started.
+Next, we'll need to go to the web [Configurator](https://drop.com/mechanical-keyboards/configurator/preset/ctrl--default) and select Default CTRL to get started.

 <zoom-image